abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 Paradoxically, this reflection can bring up a sense of ease and calm.
 This settled quality arises from insight into the characteristics of *anicca* and *anattā*, impermanence and not-self.
-Both characteristics become more apparent and real so that when serious illness or imminent death approaches there will be a familiarity with the nature of one’s finite existence.
+Both characteristics become more apparent and real, so that when serious illness or imminent death approaches there will be a familiarity with the nature of one’s finite existence.
 The more those familiar feelings can be brought in, the less fear there is around letting go of that which really isn’t ours